-Social media is a great tool for staying in touch with family and friends, self promotion and staying up to date with current events.
+Social media is a great tool for staying in touch with family and friends, self-promotion and staying informed of current events.

-- Keep your personal information private: birthday, mailing address, phone number, e-mail, mother’s maiden name, or social insurance number.
+- Be careful about what you share online.
+Don’t reveal sensitive personal information (such as your birthday, mailing address, phone number, email, mother’s maiden name, or social insurance number).

 - Avoid joining online groups when you don’t know all of the members.

-- Don’t post when you are traveling.
-This lets potential criminal know that your home is vacant.
+- Avoid posting when you travel.
+This lets potential criminals know that your home is vacant.

 - Don’t post photos of inappropriate or illegal activities.